 Section 6.
-NP Organization Member: Any organization, with five or more nurse practitioners, is eligible provided it supports the mission and public policy positions of AANP.
-NP educational programs at colleges and universities are eligible for this category of membership.
-NP Organization Membership does not confer voting or office holding privileges either as a group or on any individual member of an NP Organization Member who is not a current member of AANP.
+NP Organization Member: A professional NP organization, comprised of five (5) or more NPs, is eligible to apply for this category of membership provided it adheres to the policy and supports the mission and public policy positions of AANP.
+Eligible NP organizations include: NP professional membership associations, universities/colleges offering NP programs and government/military groups or organizations.
+NP Organizational Membership does not confer voting or office holding privileges either as a group or on any individual members of an NP Organization Member who is not a current member of AANP.

 Section 7.
 Career Starter Member: A Career Starter Member shall have graduated from a nurse practitioner program in the previous 12 month period.
 A Career Starter Member shall have the right to vote in elections for Officers, Nomination Council, Regional Directors and State Representatives.
 A Career Starter Member wishing to seek either state or national office must be an AANP Member in good standing for the 12 months previous to the date on which the call for nominations begins.
 Status as a Career Starter Member shall only last one year.

 Section 8.
 Corporate Council Member: Any corporation that desires an affiliation with AANP and which supports the mission of AANP may become a Corporate Council Member.
 Corporate Council Membership does not confer voting or office holding privileges either as a corporation or on any individual member who is employed by that corporation.